 A Guide to Writing Reasonable and Practical Adult Therapy Goals

-Because we’re all about being practical, we’ve also included dozens of example goals throughout the article.
-Feel free to copy them for your own use (editing as appropriate for each patient, of course!)
-You’re welcome!
+6. DOZENS OF EXAMPLE GOALS!
+Feel free copy them for your own use (editing as appropriate for each patient, of course!)

-– It’s appropriate and relevant for your patient, given her unique situation
+It’s appropriate and relevant for your patient, given their unique situation

 There are several (okay, many) other factors to consider as you craft an excellent goal, so keep reading!